-The MCPS FY 2017 Operating Budget includes \$121,047 for the ACES Program.
-This is an increase of \$30,880 from the FY 2016 budgeted amount of \$90,167.
-The increase in budget includes an enhancement of \$30,000 to expand the program to two additional schools.
-In addition, the increase in funds also will provide for student transportation for field trips to college campuses as well as the ACES Summer Readiness Program for high school juniors.
+The MCPS Operating Budget for FY 2017 includes \$121,047 for the ACES Program.
+This is an increase of \$30,880 compared with the FY 2016 budgeted amount of \$90,167.
+This program includes an enhancement of \$30,000 to account for the two additional schools that will be added to the ACES Program as well as to cover the costs for transportation.
+The employee benefits attributed to this enhancement are included in the Financial Services budget.
+Funds are used to provide for field trip transportation to college campuses and the ACES Summer Readiness Program for high school juniors.